BYU-AUVSI/interop_pkg/README.md

 * Fetches obstacles and missions from judges and publishes on the `obstacles`, `obstacles/stationary`, `obstacles/moving` and `missions` topics.

 Former team members tell us that with the amount of HTTP requests this node is making, it is best to run it on a beefy dedicated machine during competition.

+## Running it
+Do the following:
+1. Make sure a RosMaster is running.
+You can either run `roscore` or run a launchfile that starts this up automatically.
+2. Run `rosrun interop_pkg client.py`.
+3. Run `rostopic echo /missions` to see if missions are coming through.
+To see anything, the judge's server must be running on the same machine.
+Instructions to do this can be found [here](http://auvsi-suas-competition-interoperability-system.readthedocs.io/en/latest/).